CamLamb/wagtail-content-import/docs/basic_usage.md

 # Basic Usage

-1. To enable import for a Page model, it should inherit from `ContentImportMixin` (`wagtail_content_import.models.ContentImportMixin`).
+1. To enable import for a Page model, it should inherit from `ContentImportMixin` (any `Meta` classes on the page model or it's children will need to inherit from the `ContentImportMixin.Meta` class.)
+(`wagtail_content_import.models.ContentImportMixin`).
 By default, content will be imported into into a StreamField called `body`
 (see [Changing Import Fields](changing_import_fields.md) for how to change this).